AutomateOrBust/content-docs/content-repo/extra-docs/articles/PS-Remote.md

 Since Microsoft doesn't currently have a GPO to set up the HTTPS listener, it is possible to create a login script that contains this command.
 Creation of a login script and deploying it via GPO is not covered in this article.

 #### Configure a Non-CA Environment
-If you do not have a Certificate Authority in your environment it is possible to use self signed certificates.
-The configuration self signed certificates is not in the scope of this article.
+If you do not have a Certificate Authority in your environment it is possible to use self-signed certificates.
+The configuration of self-signed certificates is not within the scope of this article.